A topic from the subject of Standardization in Chemistry.

 Introduction

 Thermometric titration is a technique used to determine the concentration of an unknown solution by measuring the temperature change during a chemical reaction.
-This method is particularly useful for weak acids or bases, where traditional acid-base indicators may not provide accurate results.
+This method is particularly useful for weak acids or bases and reactions with low enthalpy changes, where traditional acid-base indicators may not provide accurate results.
+The sharp change in temperature at the equivalence point allows for precise determination of the analyte's concentration.

 Materials